Vera Komarkova

 Vera Komarkova (Věra Komárková) (25 December 1942 - 25 May 2005) was a prominent Czech-American mountaineer and botanist.
 Credited as a pioneer of women's mountaineering, she was the first woman to summit Annapurna and Cho Oyu.

 Early life

-Komarkova was born in Písek and at the age of 16 she got to the Charles University in Prague to study botany, from which she eventually graduated.
+Komarkova was born on the Christmas Day of 1942 in Písek and at the age of 16 she got to the Charles University in Prague to study botany, from which she eventually graduated.
 There, she discovered climbing and began making first ascents in the Tatras and other Carparthians.